 Failure to Vote

 Voting has been compulsory in Victorian State elections since 1926.
 If you are enrolled to vote, then you must vote in all Federal, State and local Council elections and statutory polls.
-If you are aged 70 or over, it is not compulsory to vote in local Council elections.
+If you are aged 70 or over, it is now compulsory to vote in local Council elections under the new Local Government Act 2020.

 'Apparent failure to vote' notices

-If you were required to vote at the Greater Dandenong City Council election on 22 October 2016 but did not, you will receive an 'apparent failure to vote' notice in January 2017 from the Victorian Electoral Commission (VEC), under the provisions of the Local Government Act 1989.
+If you are on the Voters' Roll for Greater Dandenong in local Council Elections being held on 24 October 2020 and you don't vote, you will receive an 'apparent failure to vote' notice in January 2021 from the Victorian Electoral Commission (VEC), under the provisions of the Local Government Act 2020.
+(Note: this excludes those who are on the Voters' Roll under the CEO List in 2020 as above.)

 The notice will invite persons who were required to vote at the Council elections and who appear not to have voted to provide an explanation for why they failed to vote.
 You could also contest that you did, in fact, vote at the elections if you believe that you are incorrectly recorded as not having voted.